Esri/arcgis-maps-sdk-java-samples/map/browse-building-floors/README.md

 2. Create a map using the portal item.
 3. Create a map view and assign the map to it.
 4. Wait for the map to load and retrieve the map's `FloorManager`.
 5. Wait for the floor manager to load and get its list of `FloorLevel`s.
-6. Set all floor levels `isVisible` property to false.
+6. Set the `isVisible` property to false for all floor levels.
 7. Set only the selected `FloorLevel` to visible using the `isVisible` property of the floor level.
 * **Note:** Manually set the default floor level to the first floor.